Rapoport-Zink spaces of Hodge type: Extra structures on the moduli of -divisible groups

 \begin{rmksub} Let $K$ be a complete extension of $K_0$ (with rank~$1$ valuation), and let $\fo_K$ denote its valuation.
 (We will often use $C$ instead of $K$ for algebraically closed complete extension of $\Qp$.)
 Then one can check without difficulty that any point $x:\Spa(K,\fo_K) \ra \XX^\rig$ comes from a unique map $x: \Spf\fo_K\ra\XX$ of formal schemes, also denoted by $x$. \end{rmksub}

-Let $X$ be a $p$-divisible group over $\XX$, and write $\X:=\XX^\rig$.
-Then, $X[p^n]^\rig$ is a finite \'etale covering of $\X$, which is also an abelian group object in the category of adic spaces. \begin{defnsub} Let $T(X)$ denote the lisse $\Zp$-sheaf on $\X$ defined by the projective system $\set{X[p^n]^\rig}$, and define $V(X)$ to be the the lisse $\Qp$-sheaf associated to $T(X)$; i.e., $T(X)$ viewed in the isogeny category.
-(See \cite[Definition~8.1]{Scholze:CdR} for the definition of lisse $\Zp$-sheaf on an adic space.)
-We write $T^*(X):=T(X)^*$ and $V^*(X):=V(X)^*$. \end{defnsub}
+Let $X$ be a $p$-divisible group over $\XX$.
+Then, $X[p^n]^\rig$ is a finite \'etale covering of $\X:=\XX^\rig$, and it is an abelian group object in the category of adic spaces. \begin{defnsub} Let $T(X)$ denote the lisse $\Zp$-sheaf on $\X$ defined by the projective system $\set{X[p^n]^\rig}$, and define $V(X)$ to be the the lisse $\Qp$-sheaf associated to $T(X)$; i.e., $T(X)$ viewed in the isogeny category.
+(See \cite[Definition~8.1]{Scholze:CdR} for the definition of lisse $\Zp$-sheaf on an adic space.) \end{defnsub}

-As lisse $\Zp$- or $\Qp$- sheaves, it is possible to form tensor products, symmetric and alternating products, and duals (so $T^*(X)^\otimes$ and $V^*(X)^\otimes$ make sense).
-The formation of $T^*(X)$ and $V^*(X)$ commutes with any base change $\YY\ra\XX$ for reasonable formal scheme $\YY$.
-In particular, for any geometric point $\bar x:\Spa(C,\fo_C)\ra \X$ the fibre $T^*(X)_{\bar x}$, as a $\Zp$-module, only depends on the pull-back $X_{\bar x}$ of $X$ by $\bar x:\Spf\fo_C\ra\XX$.
+As lisse $\Zp$- or $\Qp$- sheaves, it is possible to form tensor products, symmetric and alternating products, and duals (so $T(X)^\otimes$ and $V(X)^\otimes$ make sense).
+The formation of $T(X)$ and $V(X)$ commutes with any base change $\YY\ra\XX$ for reasonable formal scheme $\YY$.
+In particular, for any geometric point $\bar x:\Spa(C,\fo_C)\ra \X$ the fibre $T(X)_{\bar x}$, as a $\Zp$-module, only depends on the pull-back $X_{\bar x}$ of $X$ by $\bar x:\Spf\fo_C\ra\XX$.
 (Here, we use the convention as in Remark~\ref{rmk:GenFibPt}.)

 \begin{rmksub} Let us make explicit the adic space generic fibre $\RZ_\BX^\rig$ of $\RZ_\BX$.
-For any analytic space (or adic space) $\X$ topologically of finite type over $K_0$, the set $\Hom_{K_0}(\X,\RZ_\BX^\rig)$ can be interpreted as the set of equivalence classes of $(X,\iota)\in \RZ_\BX(\XX)$ for any formal model $\XX$ of $\X$, where for any morphism $\XX'\ra\XX$ of formal models of $\X$, $(X,\iota)\in\RZ_\BX(\XX)$ is equivalent to $(X_{\XX'},\iota_{\XX'_{\Fpbar}})\in\RZ_\BX(\XX')$.
+For any analytic space (or adic space) $\X$ topologically of finite type over $K_0$, the set $\Hom_{K_0}(\X,\RZ_\BX^\rig)$ can be interpreted as the set of equivalence classes of $f\in \Hom_W(\XX,\RZ_\BX)$ for any formal model $\XX$ of $\X$, where for any morphism $\pi:\XX'\ra\XX$ of formal models of $\X$, $f\in\Hom_W(\XX,\RZ_\BX)$ is equivalent to $f\circ\pi\in\Hom_W(\XX',\RZ_\BX)$.